analogcode/Swift-Radio-Pro/README.md

 #Swift Radio

-**NOTE:** This is the AVPlayer development branch started by [@kusikusa](https://github.com/kusikusa).

 Swift Radio is an open source radio station app with robust and professional features.
-This is a fully realized Radio App built entirely in Swift 2.
+This is a fully realized Radio App built entirely in Swift.
+This is the Xcode 8 / Swift 2.3 branch.

 ![alt text](http://matthewfecher.com/wp-content/uploads/2015/09/screen-1.jpg "Swift Radio")